larsgson/docx2app/chapter-viewer/VISUAL_GUIDE.md

-# Visual Guide - Animal Health Handbook Chapter Viewer
+# Visual Guide - Chapter Viewer

 This guide describes the visual layout and user interface of the application.